 What is a weekly focus?

-To combat the plague of busyness that can easily overtake our lives, it is helpful to have a weekly focus.
 A weekly focus is a word, phrase, or quote that inspires you and encompasses the intentions you’ve set for the week.
 Often your weekly focus will directly reflect a purposeful objective, aspiration, or intention.
-In other words,

-It helps you find North, guides you in the right direction, and keeps you from straying off the path.
-When things get busy and the world tries to pull you in all directions, the weekly focus will help you remember what’s most important.
+It helps you find North, guides you in the right direction, and keeps you from straying from your goals.
+When things get busy and the world pulls you in all directions, the weekly focus reminds you of what’s most important.

 What are examples of weekly focus ideas?